 Enter your desired business name to get started

 Once your app business registrations are complete, get underway on opening business checking accounts, app store accounts, and other financial accounts you’ll need for your business, such as PayPal or business credit cards.

-You’ll also need to apply for a dedicated employer identification number (EIN) for your LLC.
-Also get the licenses your state or locality requires.
+You’ll also need to apply for a dedicated employer identification number (EIN) for your LLC, which helps you open business bank accounts, hire employees, file taxes, and more.
+Also, get the licenses your state or locality requires.
 Consider chatting with a local insurance agent about business and liability insurance you may need to protect yourself if things go sour.

 In the buildup to your app’s launch, don’t overlook a sound app marketing plan.
 While you build your app, work on generating buzz and developing your marketing strategy.